1963 Labour Party leadership election (UK): Ballots

 Although Brown had mustered 15 extra votes compared with the first ballot, Wilson increased his total by 29 to win a comfortable victory.
 According to the following day's The Glasgow Herald while Wilson's win by 41 votes was larger than had been anticipated earlier in the contest, it was not a surprise as "the tide began to run strongly in his [Wilson's] favour" after the previous week's vote ballot.
 The same article concluded that Labour MP's had picked Wilson as the "more credible alternative Prime Minister", arguing that his performances in the House of Commons and on television were more statesman like than those of "the bluff, outspoken Mr Brown".

 At 46, Wilson was Labour's youngest leader until Tony Blair became leader in 1994 at the age of 41.

+Aftermath

+Following his election, Harold Wilson pledged to preserve party unity and continue the policy direction established under Hugh Gaitskell, declaring that he had been chosen by the party as a whole rather than by any faction.
+Although Wilson secured a majority of 41 votes over George Brown, the distribution of support—particularly from the party centre—was seen as ensuring a broadly balanced mandate rather than a decisive shift to the left.

+Attention immediately focused on whether Brown would remain deputy leader.
+Brown requested time to consider his position, though Wilson publicly expressed his desire that the existing leadership team continue intact.

+Wilson’s immediate priorities included consolidating support among Gaitskellite MPs and preparing a manifesto for the forthcoming general election, with work already under way on economic planning and fiscal reform proposals, including consideration of a levy on accumulated wealth and measures designed to link incomes policy with greater economic equality.